 Doli incapax acts as a rebuttal presumption for children aged at least 10 but less than 14 in all jurisdictions across Australia.
 Doli incapax refers to a presumption that a child is “incapable of crime” under legislation or common law.
 This presumption means the child did not have a sufficient understanding between “right and wrong.”

-To rebut the presumption, the prosecution must prove beyond reasonable doubt that the child knew their act was seriously wrong “as distinct from an act of mere naughtiness or childish mischief.”
+To rebut the presumption, the prosecution must prove beyond reasonable doubt that the child knew their act was seriously wrong.
+This is “distinct from an act of mere naughtiness or childish mischief.”

 Principles relating to Criminal Proceedings of Children